1957-1976 Longhorn Women’s Sports-The Struggle for equality

 Basketball and volleyball are granted intercollegiate status.
 The Club program under UTSA is disbanded.
 In 1966 Coach June Walker has try-outs for the basketball team.
 The games are played in the women’s Gym.
 There were three coaches between 1966 and 1973 – Dalton, Hansen, and Page.

-In 1901 the men’s basketball game was considered too rough for women, so different rules were established.
-The players were assigned to one of three sections, and once a player is designated a position, she cannot move from that section.
-Only three dribbles per individual are allowed, and the player can only hold the ball for 3 seconds.
-Full court sprints or fast breaks were not part of the women’s game.
+In 1901, the men’s basketball game was considered too rough for women, so different rules were established.
+The players were assigned to one of three sections, and once a player was designated a position, she could not move from that section.
+Only three dribbles per individual were allowed, and the player could only hold the ball for three seconds.
+Full-court sprints or fast breaks were not part of the women’s game.

-These rules were implemented to reduce too much exertion, which in the early 1900s many thought could “break something” that might hurt a player’s chance of being a mother.
-It is thought that too much exercise “weakened” the womanly functions.
-Dr. William Howard cautions, “no girl with a nervous temperament should go into any athletic contest” because sports place a strain on the nervous system.
+These rules were implemented to reduce too much exertion, which, in the early 1900s, many thought could “break something” that might hurt a player’s chance of being a mother.
+Too much exercise is thought to weaken womanly functions.
+Dr. William Howard cautions, “No girl with a nervous temperament should go into any athletic contest” because sports place a strain on the nervous system.

-Topping the charts is respect- an appropriate song for the future of women’s sports.
+Topping the charts is Respect by Aretha Franklin – an appropriate song for the future of women’s sports.

 Use the arrows to scroll right and left